jenrichmond/RNotes_blogdown/content/post/2021-10-13-making-maps-with-r/index.markdown

 A few issues to fix...
 - the colour palette isn't great
-- the legend is missing
+- the legend is obscuring the map
 - we could do with labels/titles

 The nice thing about `usmap` objects is that they are ggplot compatible, so you can customise colours/legends/labels as you would any other ggplot.

-Here I am using `scale_fill_continuous()` to change the colours to be from white to red, adding a name/label to the legend, and adjust the limits so that the colour scale is comparable across 1998 and 2020.
+Here I am using `scale_fill_continuous()` to change the colours to be from white to red, adding a name (aka label) to the legend, and adjusting the limits so that the colour scale is comparable across 1998 and 2020.
 I am also moving the legend to the right, using `easy_move_legend()` from the `ggeasy` package.
 I am adding a title to each plot using `labs()` and putting a box around each map the `theme()` function.